eigengrau/x-highlight-region/README.rst

    alias xhl='xhighlight $(slop -f %g)'

-To conventiently trigger highlighting via a global keyboard-shortcut, please refer to a hotkey daemon such as `sxhkd
+To conveniently trigger highlighting via a global keyboard-shortcut, please refer to a hotkey daemon such as `sxhkd
 <https://github.com/baskerville/sxhkd>`__.